 Conjunctivitis, when the eyes become red, irritated, and inflamed

-But for pregnant women, Zika can be a far more serious concern.
+For pregnant women, Zika can be a far more serious concern.
 A woman can pass the virus on to her unborn child.
 This is true even if she has no symptoms.
 The virus can cause a condition called microcephaly in these infants.
 Babies with this serious birth defect are born with a smaller than normal head and a less developed brain.
 That can lead to developmental problems, learning disabilities, and neurological problems.
+These risks have led the CDC to issue recommendations that pregnant women not travel to areas with active Zika virus transmission.

 The Zika virus may also very rarely cause Guillain-Barré syndrome (GBS) in adults.
 GBS causes muscle weakness or paralysis.
 If the muscle weakness is severe enough or widespread enough, the person may need to use a machine to breathe (ventilator).
 Most people with GBS recover.
 But it may take months.
 Sometimes recovery is not complete.
 Researchers are looking more closely at the possible link between Zika and GBS.